CERT-Polska/karton/README.md

 Novelty karton system that tries to extract executables (and other files) from various encodings like `hex`, `base64`, etc.

 #### [karton-autoit-ripper](https://github.com/CERT-Polska/karton-autoit-ripper)
-A small wrapper around [AutoIt-Tipper](https://github.com/nazywam/AutoIt-Ripper) that tries to extract embedded AutoIt scripts and resources from incoming executables.
+A small wrapper around [AutoIt-Ripper](https://github.com/nazywam/AutoIt-Ripper) that tries to extract embedded AutoIt scripts and resources from incoming executables.

 #### [karton-misp-pusher](https://github.com/CERT-Polska/karton-misp-pusher)
 A reporter that converts the artifacts to a MISP format and submits them as events.

-Here is a smal preview how these systems could be linked together to create a basic malware analysis backend.
+Here is an example of how these systems could be linked together to create a basic malware analysis pipeline.
 [![](img/karton-systems.svg)](img/karton-systems.svg?raw=true)